 This easy Italian Bread Salad or Panzanella is the perfect deliciously budget-friendly, refreshing salad to enjoy on spring and summery days.
 This Italian salad is naturally plant-based and vegan and its other name is Poor Mans Salad!
 Old-fashioned Italian recipes are packed with humble ingredients that can be elevated with a few simple ingredients, and as such are incredibly versatile, and if you don't have a certain ingredient?
 It doesn't matter as it can be easily omitted or substituted for something else.

 Hailing from Tuscany and other Italian regions, this salad was originally referred to as a Poor Mans Salad or an Italian Peasant Salad.
 Panzanella is simply stale or toasted bread soaked in vinegar before being tossed with whatever fresh salad ingredients were available.
-This humble meal is perfect for using up leftover bread or reduced bread by transforming it into a refreshingly special meal.
+This frugal meal is perfect for using up leftover bread or reduced bread by transforming it into a fresh family meal.

-Panzanella is a traditional Italian salad that primarily features stale bread and fresh veggies.
+Panzanella is a traditional Italian salad that features stale bread and fresh vegetables.
 Its origins can be traced back to the region of Tuscany in Italy, although variations of the dish are now popular throughout the country.

 The history of Panzanella dates back to the Middle Ages when it was common for Italian peasants to use stale bread as a base for their meals to avoid wasting food.
 The earliest versions of Panzanella did not include tomatoes, as tomatoes were not introduced to Italy until after the Columbian Exchange in the late 15th and early 16th centuries.

-Instead, the original Panzanella was likely a simple dish consisting of hard, stale bread mixed with vegetables like onions and cucumbers.
+Instead, the original Panzanella was more like a simple dish consisting of hard, stale bread mixed with cheap vegetables such as onions and cucumbers.
 The stale bread was prepared by soaking it in water and then squeezing the bread to remove the excess moisture.
 If the salad was given a dressing it would likely have been a simple sprinkle of vinegar and possibly a drizzle of olive oil.

 After tomatoes were introduced to Italy, they were incorporated into the Panzanella salad.
 Today, a classic Panzanella includes stale bread either soaked in red wine vinegar and then squeezed, or the bread toasted into croutons, along with ripe tomatoes, onions, cucumbers, fresh basil, olive oil, and vinegar.
 Some variations might also include ingredients like olives, capers, or mozzarella cheese.